What's in Your Bag

 WHAT'S IN YOUR BAG?: THE BACK STORY (by author Jane Van Antwerp)

 In the late 90's, Menlo Church's Children's Ministries had all their children age 3 years old to 5th grade in small groups on Saturday evening and Sunday morning.
 It was an amazing experience to walk around and see some of the best volunteers in Silicon Valley lead over a hundred small groups.
 Each small group had a bright color that would be their identifier and each leader had a bin that contained all their small group supplies for the hour.
 It was a logistics heaven.
 In each bin was a brightly colored gift bag that was the same color as their group.
 On Fall kick off weekend, that bag was filled with little visual props for the small group leader.
 He or she would pull out the items and tell the kids about who they were and what they did and treasured.
 After they emptied their bag, they asked someone to volunteer to take it home and bring it back the next week and share about their life.
-It was a great way for small groups to get to know each other and to feel like they known at church.
+It was a great way for small groups to get to know each other and to feel like they were known at church.
 This went on many years and became known as "Bag O' Me".

 Bag O' Me became the kernel of the idea for a Blue Box children's sermon I did for John Ortberg, who was the lead pastor at Menlo Church during my last 5 years on staff.
 Instead of one person sharing their treasures, volunteers all over the audience popped up and pulled out a lunch bag and shared one thing they had done to serve the Lord.